arshiyamoallem/CmdConnect/README.md

-# CmdConnect - Social-Media-App (console/terminal/text-based)
+# CmdConnect - Social-Media-App (text-based)

 CmdConnect is a simple, text-based social media application.
 Users can create accounts, change their passwords, manage posts and friends, and view their post timeline—all from a clean terminal interface.

 ## Features